battlefield-portal-community/ui_builder/README.md

 ### Tips

 - Shift + scroll to zoom
+- Use **Ctrl+C / Ctrl+V** to copy and paste the currently selected element, including all nested children.
 - Enable **Snap to elements** from the Side Menu whenever you need consistent spacing between siblings.
 - Button elements expose extra styling controls once `Button Enabled` is switched on.
 - Ensure you select the element you want to add a child to.